Australia’s Ecommerce in 2018: How Amazon Challenges the Retail Industry

 Is it possible to compete against a dominant force like Amazon in the online space?
 There are several global examples that suggest that it is very possible.
 Despite operating in Canada for many years, Amazon hasn’t radically changed things or affected the country’s local retailers to any great extent.
 And in India, Amazon failed to curb the growth of India’s homegrown retail giant Flipkart.

 Then again, being the largest ecommerce company in the world, Amazon has the luxury of selling products at a marginal profit or even at loss for a duration long enough to outrun the local competition.
-Online retailers must improve their delivery service, customer relations and focus on innovative business ideas to compete with Amazon in the coming years.
+Online retailers and ecommerce website owners must improve their delivery service, customer relations and focus on innovative business ideas to compete with Amazon in the coming years.
 A price war is not going to be a successful long-term strategy for those going up against Amazon.